jbiason/blog/content/books/things-i-learnt/optimization/index.md

 date = 2019-07-15

 [taxonomies]
-tags = ["en-au", "books", "things i learnt", "optimization"]
+tags = ["books", "things i learnt", "optimization"]
 +++

 Let say you need more performance on your application.
 You may be tempted to